 Despite its clear domain agnostic utility, STAMP-STPA has been less used within the military domain (Pereira, Lee & Howard, 2006), especially in relationship to training paradigms.
 Indeed, development of the systemic approach to address safety within military systems of systems has been a significant challenge to date.
 Within STAMP-STPA, systems can be viewed as “interrelated components that are kept in a state of dynamic equilibrium by feedback loops of information and control.” (p.
 250, Leveson, 2004).
-STAMP-STPA can be seen as advantageous over the linear fault and error methods such as THERP and FTA previously used within the military domain in that it seeks to improve the safety of the system as a system as a whole, rather than attribute blame on individual personnel for an accident.
+STAMP-STPA can be seen as advantageous over the linear fault and error methods such as THERP (Swain, 1964; Swain & Guttmann, 1983; Boring, 2012) and FTA (Barlow, 1973) previously used within the military domain in that it seeks to improve the safety of the system as a system as a whole, rather than attribute blame on individual personnel for an accident.
 To achieve this, STAMP-STPA considers the role of individuals, organizations and technology within the same analysis.
 This allows safety to be considered as a dynamic, as apposed to linear, process, characterised by feedforward and feedback, from both human, technological and organizational agents.
 The identification of the non-linear, interactive, coupling between different stakeholders and the constraints imposed by the different stakeholders, makes STAMP-STPA ideal for understanding complex systems (Leveson, 2004) and systems of systems (Salmon et al., 2012; Harvey & Stanton, 2014; Allison et al., 2017).
 STAMP-STPA analysis therefore provides a model of potential accidents, which Leveson (2011) describes as an ideal basis for investigation, analysis, prevention and risk assessment

 This paper aims to assess the risk to life that surrounds the Hawk missile simulation scenario and identify the primary stakeholders within the system of systems.
 To achieve these aims, a STAMP-STPA analysis of the Hawk missile simulation scenario was undertaken.
 As discussed, previous risk assessment strategies used by the Royal Navy have been viewed as reductionist and have historically failed to ensure safe operations.
-By offering an alternative approach to safety, it is argued that STAMP-STPA can provide novel safety insights, not offered by alternative methods.
-This work therefore offers a novel use of the STAMP-STPA methodology, a method with limited previous application within the military domain.
+By offering a systemic approach to safety, it is argued that STAMP-STPA can provide novel safety insights, not offered by methods previously used within the military.
+STAMP-STPA methodology has seen limited application within the military domain, this work therefore offers a novel use of this approach.

 METHOD